What Services does TriHealth EAP Provide?

 Enrichment and Educational Seminars/Webinars

-Through Legal Assist, the employee has access to a scheduled meeting with an in-person attorney or access to an attorney via telephone (the Telephone Advice Attorney Network) for up to a 30-minute consultation, at no charge, around a variety of common legal issues.
+Through Legal Assist, the employee has access to a scheduled in-person meeting with an attorney or access to an attorney via telephone (the Telephone Advice Attorney Network) for up to a 30-minute consultation, at no charge, around a variety of common legal issues.
 The consultation consists of an analysis of the situation and advice on how to proceed.
 There is no document review or creation during this free consultation.
-If the employee chooses to retain the attorney, they would receive a 25% discount off the attorney's hourly fee.
+If the employee chooses to retain the attorney, they receive a 25% discount off the attorney's hourly fee.